RicoJia/ricojia.github.io/_posts/2023/2023-10-01-cmake-concepts-options.markdown

 ## Namespace

-In CMake, a “namespace” is a way to qualify target names, helping to avoid collisions and clarify ownership—especially when your project or its dependencies might use generic names.
+In CMake, a "namespace” is a way to qualify target names, helping to avoid collisions and clarify ownership—especially when your project or its dependencies might use generic names.
 For example, in `MyLib`, to create core:

 ```c
 add_library(MyLib_core SHARED ${MyLib_CORE_SOURCES})